 The Chilean earthquake occurred on February 27, 2010.
 It registered 8.8 on the moment magnitude scale.
 The earthquake was caused by the Nazca and South American Plates converging.
 Thrust-faulting by the South American Plate as it overrides the Nazca Plate created the megathrust earthquake.

 2010 Earthquake in Chile by Claudio Nunez

 Length of fault line rupture

-The rocks ruptured along the fault line for 430 miles.
-The rocks moved 30 feet during the earthquake.
+The rocks ruptured along the fault line for about 695 km (430 miles).
+The rocks moved 9 m (30 feet) during the earthquake.
 It was the strongest quake to hit the region since the Chilean Valparaiso earthquake in 1960.
 That earthquake registered 9.5 on the moment magnitude scale and is the largest ever recorded on seismographs.

 Movement of Conception, Chile

-GPS data indicated that the entire city of Conception, Chile moved westward 10 feet.
-The country's capitol, Santiago moved 10 inches westward.
-Waves in Lake Pontchartrain just north of New Orleans were caused by the earthquake 4,700 miles away.
+GPS data indicated that the entire city of Conception, Chile moved westward 3 m (10 feet).
+The country's capital, Santiago, moved 25 cm (10 inches) westward.
+Waves in Lake Pontchartrain just north of New Orleans were caused by the earthquake 7565 km (4,700 miles) away.

 More powerful than Haitian earthquake

 Eighty percent of the people living in Chile experienced severe shaking.
 The earthquake is estimated to be between 300 and 500 times more powerful than the Haitian earthquake.
 Chile has strict earthquake building codes that saved many people's lives.